lchski/lucascherkewski.com/_links/2018-12-23-23-08-newyorker-jhumpa-lahiri-teach-yourself-italian.md

 date: 2018-12-24T03:38:46.138Z
 published: true
 ---
-Jhumpa Lahiri shares their experience learning Italian, and how that changed upon moving to Italy for a more immersive experience.
+Jhumpa Lahiri shares their personal history of learning Italian, and how that changed upon moving to Italy for a more immersive experience.

 On the impulse to write, to express, even—especially?—in this unfamiliar language: